-3. Two end plates or brackets that support the bearing in which the armature shaft must turn.
+Two end plates or brackets that support the bearing in which the armature shaft must turn.

-4. Bushes made of carbon which fit in the brush holders.
-The brushers ride against be commutator and are used to conduct current through the armature winding.
+Bushes made of carbon which fit in the brush holders.
+The brushers ride against the commutator and are used to conduct current through the armature winding.

-5. Brush holders, supported either on the front end plate or on the armature shaft, depending on the particular type of motor.
+Brush holders, supported either on the front end plate or on the armature shaft, depending on the particular type of motor.

-iii.1.1.
 The Repulsion-Start Induction Motor

 This is a single-phase motor ranging in size from approximately 1/4 to 10 HP.
-It has the stating torque and a constant-speed characteristic.
-It is used in commercial commercial compressors, pumps, and other applications requiring high starting torque.
+It has high stating torque and a constant-speed characteristic.
+It is used in commercial refrigerators, compressors, pumps, and other applications requiring high starting torque.

 Repulsion-start induction motors are of two different designs.
-In one the brush-lifting the brushes are automatically moved away from commutator when the motor reaches imately 75 percent of full speed.
-This type generally has the radial or vertical from mutator.
-In the other, called the brush-riding type, the brush ride on the commutator times.
+In one the brush-lifting type, the brushes are automatically moved away from commutator when the motor reaches approximately 75 percent of full speed.
+This type generally has the radial or vertical from of commutator.
+In the other, called the brush-riding type, the brush ride on the commutator at all times.
 This type has the axial from of commutator.
-In order operating principles, these types are identical.
+In order operating principles, these motor types are identical.

-III.1.2.
 The Repulsion Motor

-This motor is distinguished from repulsion-start induction motor by the fact that it is exclusively as a brush-riding type and does not have any centrifugal mechanism.
-This both stats and runs on the repulsion principle.
-In common with a DC series motor, it is starting torque and a variable-speed characteristic.
-It is reversed by shifting the bolder to either side of the neutral position.
-Its speed can be decreased by moving the bolder further away from the neutral position.
-This motor is sometimes called an en-series motor.
+This motor is distinguished from repulsion-start induction motor by the fact that it is made exclusively as a brush-riding type and does not have any centrifugal mechanism.
+This motor both stats and runs on the repulsion principle.
+In common with a DC series motor, it has high starting torque and a variable-speed characteristic.
+It is reversed by shifting the brush holder to either side of the neutral position.
+Its speed can be decreased by moving the brush holder further away from the neutral position.
+This motor is sometimes called an induction-series motor.

 This stator of the repulsion motor is like that of repulsion-start induction motor, and the stator poles are connected in the same manner.
-The stator is generally wound for four, the stator poles.
+The stator is generally wound for four, six, or either poles.
 Usually four leads are brought out for dual-voltage operation.

 The rotors consist of an armature constructed in the same manner as the DC type.
-It is and generally skewed.
-The winding may be either hand or coil wound and is arrested either lap or wave.
-The commutator is the axial type and the brushes always ride are commutator.
+It is laminated and generally skewed.
+The winding may be either hand or coil wound and is connected either lap or wave.
+The commutator is the axial type and the brushes always ride on the commutator.
 The brushes are all connected together as in the repulsion-start motor.

-E1.3.
 The Repulsion-Induction Motor

-the repulsion motor and the repulsion motor by external appearance.
-However, induction motor has a squirrel-cage winding on the armature in the addition induction.
-The squirrel-cage winding is located underneath the slots of the induction motor is usually lap-wound and cross-connected.
+It is sometimes impossible to tell the difference between the repulsion-induction motor and the repulsion motor and the repulsion motor by external appearance.
+However, the repulsion-induction motor has a squirrel-cage winding on the armature in the addition to the regular winding.
+The squirrel-cage winding is located underneath the slots of the armature.
+The armature is usually lap-wound and cross-connected.

-To tell the difference between a repulsion and repulsion-induction motor, connect the mean of the line and permit it to reach full speed.
-Then raise all brushes so that they no mean of the commutator.
-If the motor continues to operate at full speed, it is a mean of the commutator.
+To tell the difference between a repulsion and repulsion-induction motor, connect the motor to the line and permit it to reach full speed.
+Then raise all brushes so that they no longer contact the commutator.
+If the motor continues to operate at full speed, it is a repulsion-induction motor.
 Repulsion-induction motors are made in size up to about 10 HP.
 They are dual-voltage types and can be used for general-purpose duty.
 In the field of repulsion motors, this type is becoming very popular, because of their good all-round characteristics, which are comparable to those of the DC compound motor.